SpectrumIM/spectrum2/documentation/installation/troubleshooting.md

 > Q: Nothing worked!

+A: Make sure you are using latest Spectrum and latest plugins, most likely the issue was already fixed but your version is 1-2 years behind.

+> Q: Still nothing worked!

 A: Check Spectrum logs for error messages.
 By default it is `/var/log/spectrum2/<transport jid>/spectrum2.log` for the transport itself and `/var/log/spectrum2/<transport jid>/backends/backend-N.log` for protocol plugin.